WELCOME TO

 • An estimated 2,500 who are permanently retired from racing

-• An estimated 2,000 who are exported or go into breeding
+• An estimated 2,500 who go into breeding or are sold overseas

-British racing’s goal is to achieve 100% traceability of racehorses when they retire from the sport, and to better tailor any support that might be needed for them to thrive in their next career.
+British racing’s goal is to achieve 100% traceability of racehorses when they retire from the sport.
+In 2025, racing made strides by facilitating a new data-sharing agreement between the sport and RoR to better support racehorses and help them thrive in their new careers.

 Following on from the sport’s 2023 Thoroughbred Census project, racing can say with confidence that around 80% of Thoroughbreds are identifiable and active in their lives beyond the racing industry.

 In rare cases where a horse is found to be at risk after leaving the sport, RoR’s welfare safety net provides funding to help that horse find the right outcome.
-In 2023, this support was only required for 54 horses (0.16% of the estimated retired population).
+In 2025, this support was required for 121 horses (0.4% of the estimated retired population).

 RoR has also developed an aftercare strategy for the sport and is engaging in discussions with the broader industry to secure funding for its implementation.